 Our vision is to become one of the top programs that offer a doctoral degree in information technology, both in terms of scholarship and the placement of our graduates.
 The program admits exceptional students that have demonstrated a strong foundation in the core areas with high potential and commitment towards future academic achievement and success.

-Our Ph.D. graduates generally enter the workforce in one of two areas: faculty jobs or research labs.
-Recent graduates from our program have received professorships at places such as Allegheny College (Pa.), the University of Texas-Dallas and Appalachian State University.
+Our Ph.D. graduates generally enter the workforce in one of two areas: faculty jobs or industry.
+Recent graduates from our program have taken up faculty positions at with the Computer Science Department, Allegheny College (Pa.), and MIS Departments at the University of Texas-Dallas and Appalachian State University (Ga.).
 At UNO, our Ph.D. program requires students to teach, giving them worthwhile exposure to a classroom setting.
-Other recent graduates have become senior scientists in research labs at industry leaders like PayPal and Intel.
+Other recent graduates have taken up industry positions at PayPal and Intel.